prashantt12/TaskManagementSystem/README.md

 #### Services
 - **App Logic Service**
-  -Provides methods to interact with the backend API for tasks.
+  - Provides methods to interact with the backend API for tasks.
 - **AuthService Service**
   - Provides methods for user logout.